VMLYR/Drupal-KIT/readme.md

 ### Drupal site configuration
 This composer project comes with 2 VMLY&R-created Drupal profiles:
- - _Profilo_ – This profile has a lot of required site-configuration and relevant modules installed and setup by default.
+ - _Biplane_ – This profile has a lot of required site-configuration and relevant modules installed and setup by default.
 It's fairly bare-bones besides items related to best-practices and standardization, but it does take care of a lot of monotony that comes with installing a new